LIHPC-Computational-Geometry/honeycomb/honeycomb-guide/src/definitions/changeNdart.md

     - creates "holes" in the storage

 Our implementation uses the second solution, along with a structure used to store unused slots.
-In turns, we can use these "holes" in the storage to reinsert dart or collapse the structure at a later point in code.
+In turns, we can use these "holes" in the storage to reinsert darts or collapse the structure at a later point during execution.